HOW IT WORKS

 After the event we might get in touch to ask if it all went smoothly, and ask for any feedback on the process.

 Although we will do our absolute best to get you your ticket, nothing can be 100% guaranteed - we hope you understand that this is an experiment being coordinated by volunteers.

 What happens with your data

-In February 2021, a Discord server was set up as a place to have intense discussions about the ontological nature of job/cold gloves, occasionally to play games of NMJ ourselves, and to generally build friendships with comedy fans from across the world.
+In February 2021, a Discord server was set up around No More Jockeys, a cult-like YouTube lockdown phenomenon.
+It is a place to have intense discussions about the ontological nature of job/cold gloves, occasionally to play games of NMJ, and to build friendships with comedy fans from across the world.
 This is called NMJ BTL HQ.

 Who are you and why are you doing this?

-We are a group of moderators of the NMJ BTL HQ Discord server, from the UK, Canada, Germany, France and Australia.
+We are three of the moderators of the NMJ BTL HQ Discord server, from the UK and Australia.